 Smart Pointers in C++ manage their dynamic memory by objects on the stack.

 Stack allocation is also called memory discard.
-The key idea of stack allocation is that the objects are created in a temporary scope and are immediately freed, if the objects goes out of scope.
-Therefore, the C++ runtime takes care on the lifetime of the objects.
+The key idea of stack allocation is that the objects are created in a temporary scope and are immediately freed if the objects go out of scope.
+Therefore, the C++ runtime takes care of the lifetime of the objects.
 Scope are typically areas like functions, objects, or loops.
 But you can also create artificial scopes with curly braces.

-A very beautiful example for stack allocation are the smart pointers std::unique_ptr and std::shared_ptr.
+A very beautiful example for stack allocation is the smart pointers std::unique_ptr and std::shared_ptr.
 Both are created on the stack in order to take care of objects that are created on the heap.

 But what are the benefits of stack allocation?
-At first, the memory management is as easy as possible because the C++ runtime manages it automatically.
+At first, memory management is as easy as possible because the C++ runtime manages it automatically.
 In addition, the timing behaviour of memory allocation on the stack is totally deterministic.
-But there are big disadvantage.
-At one hand, the stack is smaller than the heap; at the other hand, the objects should often outlife its scope and C++ supports no dynamic memory allocation on the stack.
+But there is a big disadvantage.
+On one hand, the stack is smaller than the heap; on the other hand, the objects should often outlive their scope and C++ supports no dynamic memory allocation on the stack.

-Most of the times static allocation is called fixed allocation.
-The key idea is that at runtime required memory will be request at the start time and released at the shutdown time of the program.
+Most of the times static allocation are called fixed allocation.
+The key idea is that at runtime required memory will be requested at the start time and released at the shutdown time of the program.
 The general assumption is here that you can precalculate the memory requirements at runtime.